Shopping for Campervan Essentials in Canada

 Do I Need Bear Spray in Canada?

-This comes up because one of the items we found left at the Vancouver and Calgary rental sites were canisters of bear spray – and lots of them!
+This comes up because one of the items we found left at Escape the Seattle rental site was canisters of bear spray – and lots of them!
 These canisters cannot be taken on an airplane, which is why they were left behind, unused, at the campervan rental location.

 For more information regarding bear spray, Parks Canada has put together a great article on everything you need to know about bear spray.
 The article includes what it is, what it does, how to use it, and how NOT to use it.